Toroidal grid minors and stretch in embedded graphs: Finding grids in the torus

-To conclude the proof of Theorem~\ref{thm:two-cycle-families}, we let $\{D_1'', D_2'', \ldots, D_q''\}$ be the collection guaranteed by this last claim.
+To conclude the proof of Theorem~\ref{thm:two-cycle-families}, we use the collection $\{D_1'', D_2'', \ldots, D_q''\}$ guaranteed by Claim~\ref{clm_wonce}.
 For each $i=1,2,\ldots,p$ and $j=1,2,\ldots,q$, we contract the path $C_i\cap D_j''$ to a single vertex (unless it already is a single vertex).
 Since the curves $D_1'',D_2'',\ldots,D_q''$ are pairwise disjoint and pairwise homotopic, it directly follows that the resulting graph is isomorphic to a subdivision of the $p\times q$-toroidal grid. \end{proof}

 \begin{proof}[\bf Proof of Theorem~\ref{thm:agrid-torus}] First we show the following.

 \begin{claim} $G$ has a set of at least $\frac \ell{\lfloor\Delta/2\rfloor}$ pairwise disjoint cycles, all homotopic to $\alpha$. \end{claim}